Gary Cole: Career

 Cole played Katherine Mayfair's ex-husband Wayne on Desperate Housewives and also played the dangerous drug lord Ted Jones in Pineapple Express (2008) with Seth Rogen and James Franco.
 He also appeared in an episode from the third season of the USA Network series Psych as S.W.A.T. commander Cameron Luntz.

 In 2008, Cole appeared on Chuck as Sarah's con-artist father (in "Chuck Versus the DeLorean"), a role which he reprised in 2011 (in "Chuck Versus the Wedding Planner").
 He also appeared in the fifth season of HBO's Entourage playing Ari Gold's old pal Andrew Klein for a three-episode story arc prior to joining the regular cast in the sixth season.

 He played ballistics expert Kurt McVeigh on The Good Wife and on The Good Fight.
 On both shows, he played opposite Christine Baranski, who portrayed lawyer Diane Lockhart.

 Cole had a guest-appearance on the fourth season of the HBO series True Blood, playing Sookie Stackhouse's grandfather.

 In 2011, Cole joined Fox's comedy pilot Tagged, but the series was not picked up.
 That same year, he played Henry O'Hare in the Easter comedy film Hop.

 In 2013, Cole began a recurring role on Suits as Cameron Dennis, the former mentor of Harvey Specter, one of the show's main characters.
 Also in 2013, Cole began a major recurring role as Kent Davison on the HBO comedy series Veep, joining the main cast at the start of the show's second season.
 In 2014, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his work in season three.
 Additionally, Cole was nominated with his fellow cast members for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series for seasons 2, 3, 4, and 5 before ultimately winning the award in 2017 for season 6.

+From June to July 2026, Cole returned to the stage in Chicago's Steppenwolf Theatre Company in Mia Chung's Catch As Catch Can, where he played the dual roles of Roberta Lavecchia/Robbie Lavecchia.

 Cole currently portrays Supervisory Special Agent Alden Parker on NCIS, and provides the voices of Sergeant Boscoe on Bob's Burgers and Principal Shepherd on Family Guy.
 He appears in triplicate as 10 Minutes, 10 Days, and 10 Years in the Future Spokesguy in Kabbage's 2019 commercial campaign.